Home Economy Robo Advisors and the Digital Wealth Management: The Future of Indian Capital Markets

 By Jyoti Kumari

-The acronym “robo-advisor” encapsulates the digital disruptions in digital wealth management for efficient investment decisions, portfolio creation, and diversification in the capital markets.
+The acronym “robo-advisor” encapsulates the digital disruptions in digital wealth management for efficient decisions, portfolio creation, and diversification in the capital markets.

 Robo advisors are the product innovation.
 In the disruptive fin-tech language, the purpose is to enhance the functioning of capital markets and demystify the conventional wealth management approach.
 Robo-advisors gained momentum in capital markets with technological innovations such as (AI), big data, and data science.
 With the advent of these digital solutions, capital markets can accelerate low-cost investment decisions and assets under management (AUM).